top of page

 Follow the Waters

-These sessions are designed to help you understand how to engage the river in learning processes and pedagogies, and how to build community around water, including issues like water rights, water justice, indigenous water guardianship and more.
+These sessions are designed to help you understand how to engage the river in learning processes and pedagogies, and how to build community through an understanding of community as catchment, hydrocitizenship, riverkin, and other key concepts and ideas around community led water guardianship.

 "Like school, every river has a catchment"